Coco-Juice/League-Game-Analysis/README.md

 **Alternative Hypothesis:** the distribution for gold earned after 10 minutes is **not** the same for winning and losing teams

-**Test Statistic:** absolute difference in group means, because the histogram in the EDA section shows that the earnedgold column for winning and losing teams are shifted versions of each other, which the goldat10 column should follow the same pattern
+**Test Statistic:** absolute difference in group means, because the histogram in the EDA section shows that the earnedgold column for winning and losing teams are shifted versions of each other, which the goldat10 column should follow a similar pattern as seen from the mean aggregate table

-**Significance Level:** 0.05
+**Significance Level:** 0.05 significance level, to lower the chances of a false positive

 Below is the emperical distribution for the permutation test: